 It also covers the Foundation Stone, itself considered the holiest site in Judaism.
 The Dome of the Rock is adjacent to the Al-Aqsa Mosque, also part of the Temple Mount.

-Keep in mind: The Temple Mount is not only beautiful, it can also be a place of high tension as it has been a flashpoint in the Israeli-Palestinian conflict.
-Access is heavily restricted and, regardless of religious background, visitors should expect tight security controls.
+Keep in mind: The Temple Mount is not only beautiful, but it can also be a place of high tension as it has been a flashpoint in the Israeli-Palestinian conflict.

 The Western Wall, also known as the Wailing Wall, is one of Judaism's most holy sites and forms part of the western flank of the holy site of the Temple Mount.
-The wall is the imposing remnant of Jerusalem's Second Temple, which the Romans destroyed in 70 CE.
-According to Jewish tradition, despite the temple's destruction, the divine presence never left.
+The wall is the imposing remnant of Jerusalem's Second Temple, which the Romans destroyed in A.D.
+70. According to Jewish tradition, despite the temple's destruction, the divine presence never left.
 While the wall itself stands as an impressive archaeological record from the time of King Herod, the hush that envelops the plaza in front of it as Jews approach the base of the wall to pray is also captivating.

 Jews come from all over the world to place prayer notes in the wall's crevices.

-Keep in mind: The Western Wall is a holy site and visitors are expected to don a kippa (small Jewish skullcap) before approaching the wall (kippas are available free of charge at the site).
+Keep in mind: The Western Wall is a holy site and visitors are expected to don a kippah (small Jewish skullcap) before approaching the wall (kippas are available free of charge at the site).
 Also, there is a separate area of the wall for female visitors.

 Keep in mind: When visiting King David’s Tomb, you’ll be asked to switch off your cellphones.
 And if despite the warning you keep yours on, chances are good you will lose the signal as you approach the tomb.
-No logical explanation.Continue to 5 of 6 below.

 Those walking the Via Dolorosa—which means “way of sorrows”—symbolically relive the moments of Christ’s Passion.

-Keep in mind: If you’re walking the Via Dolorosa anytime between April and October, you can expect it be hot, so be sure to wear a hat to protect you from the sun, and keep hydrated.
+Keep in mind: If you’re walking the Via Dolorosa anytime between April and October, you can expect it to be hot, so be sure to wear a hat to protect you from the sun, and keep hydrated.